The workforce is almost unrecognisable since the days of mostly factory work and remote, agile working is the new norm.

 The enforcement of extra Statutory Instruments (such as the Management of Health and Safety at Work Regulations 1999) has been largely driven by the need to put in place European Directives.
 This has seen the introduction of risk assessments which have become a fundamental need in ensuring workplace health and safety.

-As the legal framework grew, for a time, health and safety became associated with red-tape and bureaucracy.
-Portrayed in the press as a system which prevented school children from playing conkers in the playground, health and safety professionals struggled to get the message across about what it all really meant.
+As the legal framework grew, for a time, health and safety became associated with red tape and bureaucracy.
+Portrayed in the press as a system that prevented school children from playing conkers in the playground, health and safety professionals struggled to get the message across about what it all really meant.

-It speaks volumes that over 40 years have passed and the employer’s “duty of care” as set in the Act, remains in force, essentially forming the foundation which the current health and safety system is built.
-By embracing the benefits agile and proportionate health and safety management, this principle will be fit for purpose for another 40 years.
-So, who knows where the next blog will be written, we could be orbiting the Earth, if Health and safety will allow?
+It speaks volumes that over 40 years have passed and the employer’s “duty of care” as set in the Act, remains in force, essentially forming the foundation on which the current health and safety system is built.
+By embracing the benefits of agile and proportionate health and safety management, this principle will be fit for purpose for another 40 years.